SirGamer/RandomGive/README.md

 # RandomGive
-Give Random ITEM Plugin For PocketMine-MP
+Give Random ITEM Plugin For PocketMine-MP, THIS IS A DEVELOPMENT VERSION ONLY.
+For our stable version, please use GiveCookie.